eh111eh/eh111eh.github.io/_docs/02-weeks/week2.md

 > [Issue #25607](https://github.com/sympy/sympy/issues/25607#issuecomment-2151499993)

-In relation to [Merged Pull Request #26627](https://github.com/sympy/sympy/pull/26627), my mentor introduced me to this issue that needs to be resolved.
+In relation to [Merged Pull Request #26627](https://github.com/sympy/sympy/pull/26627), **@moorepants** introduced me to this issue that needs to be resolved.
 I have carefully read the issue and investigated the relocation of files from the API Reference to either Tutorials, How-to Guides, or Explanations.

 ### Pull Requests